elniko77/ansible-workstation-setup/README.md

 # ansible-environment
-Automated laptop/workstation setup with ansible
+Automated laptop/workstation setup with ansible (for ubuntu)